Call Me Kat: Development

 On September 19, 2019, it was announced that Fox had given a series commitment, based on the British sitcom Miranda by Miranda Hart.
 The working title at this stage was Carla.
 The series was to be executive produced by Mayim Bialik and Darlene Hunt through Sad Clown Productions, Jim Parsons (Bialik's former co-star on The Big Bang Theory) and Todd Spiewak through That's Wonderful Productions, and Angie Stephenson and the original series creator and star Miranda Hart through BBC Studios.
 That's Wonderful Productions' Eric Norsoph, and Sad Clown Productions' Mackenzie Gabriel-Vaught would serve as producers.
 Production companies named were Fox Entertainment and Warner Bros.
 Television.
 On February 12, 2020, it was announced that the series title had been changed from Carla to Call Me Kat.
 On May 11, 2020, it was announced that Fox had ordered the pilot to series.
 The series premiered on January 3, 2021.
-On May 10, 2021, Fox renewed the series for a second season.
+On May 10, 2021, the show was renewed for a second season.
 On June 16, 2021, Alissa Neubauer joined the series as the showrunner for the second season to replace Hunt.
-On May 16, 2022, Fox renewed the series for a third season.
+On May 16, 2022, the show was renewed for a third season.
 On June 9, 2022, Jim Patterson and Maria Ferrari were announced as the new showrunners for the third season, replacing Neubauer.
+On May 5, 2023, the show was canceled after three seasons.